MicrosoftDocs/bot-docs/articles/bot-design-principles.md

 ---
 title: Principles of bot design | Microsoft Docs
-description: Important factors to consider when planning and designing conversational applications and bots.
+description: Consider these key factors when planning and designing your conversational applications and bots.
 author: matvelloso
 manager: rstand
 ms.topic: article